-Get your kitten used to being physically handled at home by feeding them tiny treats, one at a time, as you very gently give them a head-to-tail checkup.
-Gently massage his or her ears, lift the paws up and raise the tail.
+Get your puppy used to being handled at home by feeding tiny treats, one at a time, as you examine him or her.
+Very gently, check your pup’s lips and teeth, lift the ears and massage under them, lift the feet and massage between the toes, massage the stomach and raise the tail.

-Gradually extend their comfort zone by inviting family members and friends to repeat the process.
-Do this on a table as well as on the floor so your kitten isn’t alarmed at finding they are on a raised surface in a surgery being handled intrusively by the vet.
+Gradually extend their comfort zone by asking family members and friends to do this too.
+Do it not only on the floor but also on a table so your puppy isn’t alarmed at finding they are on a raised surface in a surgery being handled intrusively by the vet.